gl-inet/docs3.x/docs/tutorials/wireguard_client.md

 **Note:** It can't running VPN Client and Server at the same time, and also can't running OpenVPN Client and WireGuard Client at the same time.

-## Setup WireGaurd server on GL.iNet router
+## Setup WireGuard server on GL.iNet router

-You can get a GL.iNet router to set as WireGaurd server, and get another GL.iNet router to set as WireGaurd client.
-For setup WireGaurd server, please check out [here](../wireguard_server).
+You can get a GL.iNet router to set as WireGuard server, and get another GL.iNet router to set as WireGuard client.
+For setup WireGuard server, please check out [here](../wireguard_server).

 ## Get configuration files from WireGuard service providers